 Grief is a deep sadness especially for the loss of someone or something loved.
 This includes loss of a marriage or other intimate relationship, a parent-child relationship, a friendship, a pet, or the loss of a dream or the hope of how we wanted a relationship to be.
-Loss is part of the human experience that was designed by God.
+God designed loss to be part of the human experience.

 Everyone experiences grief, even very small children.
 Toddlers who hang on our bathroom door having a meltdown just because we went to the bathroom and closed the door is a grief response.
 Grief becomes part of our life experience from the get-go.

 And the Lord was sorry that He had made man on the earth, and He was grieved in His heart.
 Gen. 6:6 NKJV.